logo

 The purpose of this requirement is to help students gain an understanding of another culture and language.
 For this reason, some colleges prohibit students from fulfilling this requirement with courses in their native language.

 Typically, Bachelor of Arts degrees require foreign language courses because these degrees are most representative of the traditional liberal arts education focused on preparing college graduates to be well-rounded citizens.
-Foreign language is often not a general education requirement for Bachelor of Science degrees because they tend to be more technical or career-focused degrees.
+Foreign language is often not a requirement for Bachelor of Science degrees because they tend to have a more technical or career-focused degrees.

 While many associate degree programs do not require foreign language courses, they may be available as an option.
 Associate degree students who intend to pursue a bachelor’s degree should research the requirements at the college they plan to attend when selecting courses.

 Master of Arts programs often require students to be proficient in a foreign language.
 Students can sometimes fulfill this requirement though previous undergraduate coursework.
-Therefore, students who plan to complete a graduate degree should research requirements at the school they plan to attend.
+Therefore, students who plan to complete a graduate degree should research requirements at the school they plan to attend before selecting courses.

 Humanities